galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 >    > Which chromosome contained the highest number of target genes?
 >    >
 >    > > ### {% icon solution %} Solution
->    > > The result varies with different settings.
-If you followed step by step, it should be chromosome 11 with 1990 genes.
+>    > > The result varies with different settings, for example, the annotation may change due to updates at UCSC.
+If you followed step by step, with the same annotation, it should be chromosome 7 with 1675 genes.
 >    > {: .solution }
 >    {: .question}
 >